-- 1. Students can earn a graduate degree in their undergraduate major or in a field that complements their undergraduate major. - Students who plan to go directly into industry leave Mines with additional specialized knowledge and skills which may allow them to enter their career path at a higher level and advance more rapidly.
+- Students can earn a graduate degree in their undergraduate major or in a field that complements their undergraduate major. - 2.
+Students who plan to go directly into industry leave Mines with additional specialized knowledge and skills which may allow them to enter their career path at a higher level and advance more rapidly.
 Alternatively, students planning on attending graduate school can get a head start on their graduate education. - Students can plan their undergraduate electives to satisfy prerequisites, thus ensuring adequate preparation for their graduate program. - Early assignment of graduate advisors permits students to plan optimum course selection and scheduling in order to complete their graduate program quickly. - Early acceptance into a Combined Degree Program leading to a Graduate Degree assures students of automatic acceptance into full graduate status if they maintain good standing while in earlyacceptance status. - In many cases, students will be able to complete both a Bachelor's and a Master's Degrees in five years of total enrollment at Mines.

-Graduate programs may allow Combined Degree Program students to fulfill part of the requirements of their graduate degree by including up to six hours of specified degree credits which also were used in fulfilling the requirements of their undergraduate degree at Mines.
-These courses must have been passed with a "B-" or better and meet all other University, Department, Division, and Program requirements for graduate credit, but their grades are not included in calculating the graduate GPA.
-Check the departmental section of the Catalog to determine which programs provide this opportunity and any programspecific requirements.
+Certain graduate programs may allow Combined Degree Program students to fulfill part of the requirements of their graduate degree by including up to six hours of specified course credits which also were used in fulfilling the requirements of their undergraduate degree.
+These courses; referred to as double counted courses, may be applied toward fulfilling a Doctoral degree and many Master's degree requirements.
+Check the departmental section of the Catalog to determine which programs provide this opportunity and any limitations that might apply.